frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/manufacturing/subcontracting.md

 While creating a Stock Entry for "Transfer" from Purchase Order, these items can be excluded one by one, but it is impossible to do so if you have more than 100 items.

-If some raw material is sourced by the Supplier directly, then such raw material has to be included in the BOM.
+If some raw material is sourced by the Supplier directly, then such raw materials have to be included in the BOM.

 * It will have zero value in BOM
 * In Purchase Order, this raw material will not appear in Supplied Items since it is not supplied